johnath/beep/PERMISSIONS.md

     installing `beep` from source tree, or when the system administrator wants to install their own rules to override the distro package provided ones.

+    This is also where a sysadmin can override a file from `/usr/lib/udev/rules.d/` or `/lib/udev/rules.d/` by creating a
+    file of the same name in `/etc/udev/rules.d/`.
+This file can contain different udev rules, or be empty (or a symlink to `/dev/null`) to just disable the rules from that file.

 Users currently logged into virtual console